araobp/virtual-showroom/README.md

 <img src="doc/architecture.jpg" width=600>

 The Flask-based API server will run on PC or Mac.
-I will also test if it can also run on Raspberry Pi.
+It can run on a virtual machine in the cloud as well.

 ## Development Environment